nicopap/ui-navigation/Readme.md

   * Breaking: New enum variants on `NavRequest` and `NavEvent`
 * `0.11.1`: Add the [`marker` module](https://docs.rs/bevy-ui-navigation/latest/bevy_ui_navigation/marker/index.html), enabling propagation of user-specified components to `Focusable` children of a `NavMenu`.
+* `0.12.0`: Remove `NavMenu` methods from `MarkingMenu` and make the `menu` field public instead.
+Internally, this represented too much duplicate code.

 # License